webosose/website/content/en/docs/tutorials/native-apps/developing-built-in-native-apps.md

 - Line(2) : The ID for the app.
 - Line(5) : The type of the native app.
 - Line(6) : The executable file name.
-- Line(7) : The title to be shown on the Home Launcher app.
+- Line(7) : The title to be shown on the Launchpad.
-- Line(8) : The icon to be shown on the Home Launcher app.
+- Line(8) : The icon to be shown on the Launchpad and App Bar.
 Make sure the icon file is available in the project root directory.
 You can use your own icon.png (80*80) file or attached [icon.png](/images/docs/tutorials/icon.png).
 - Line(9) : Specify the group to which the external service's method called by the app belongs.
 Because SAM's `registerApp` method belongs to "application.operation" group, put "application.operation" in this property.
 To check the group of each method, use [`ls-monitor`]({{< relref "ls-monitor" >}}) command with "-i" option.
 - Line(10) : This field is required to use SAM's `registerApp` method.